MCT-master/mct-master.github.io/_posts/2019-04-19-The_Sound_of_Traffic.md

 For ‘MotorBike’, another example  from ‘Synth’ in SuperCollider is taken from the section filtering under undocumented instance methods.
 Similar to other synths, the frequency range (30-300) and amplitude range (0.2-10) are mapped to the data with lower and higher range.
 Likewise the change in frequency and amplitude gives the information of change in number of motorbikes in the selected region.

+# Future Work.

+At the moment, model covers sonification of data for individual vehicle for the given period of time.
+Since running the sonification for the three vehicle types can still masks each other and hide potential patterns of data.
+So , the sound design can be improved to make the sounds distinct as much as possible.

+Similarly, additional features can be introduced to the system such as the ability to select a preferred time period, to select certain transportation methods and regions etc. A data visualization tool can also be introduced to support the sonification model with multiple methods of visualizations to choose from.

+Another interesting suggestion appeared to build an API for sonification of traffic data of England, or any country with options for selecting different regions and different vehicles.
+The API could be extensively used for analysis and or for understanding the growth of traffic in the chosen region via  sonification.

+You can check our repository and try it by yourself from this link.